AreaLayer/zk-proof-rust/README.md

 - **Rust Bitcoin Compatibility**: Integrate seamlessly with the Rust Bitcoin library, enabling seamless integration with the Bitcoin ecosystem.
 - **Transaction Validation**: Validate transactions to ensure they meet the necessary criteria for Coinjoin transactions.
 - **MPC Support**: Support for Multi-Party Computation (MPC) to enhance privacy and security in Coinjoin transactions.
+- **Lightning Network Integration**: Enable integration with the Lightning Network for enhanced privacy and scalability by LDK
+- **Electrum Client**: Integrate with Electrum client to enable secure and private transactions by BDK Electrum

 ### Use Cases